teachingaway/teachingaway.github.io/_posts/2014-06-19-Alice-v-CLS-Bank-Supreme-Court-on-Software-Patents.md

 ---
 layout: post
-title: "Alice v.
-CLS Bank: Supreme Court on Software Patents."
+title: "The Supreme Court on Software Patents."
-summary: "A patent on software for intermediated business transactions is invalidated as a mere abstract idea.
+summary: "In Alice v.
+CLS Bank, the Supreme Court invalidated a patent on software for intermediated business transactions, finding that it was a mere abstract idea.
 But the Court doesn't provide a clear test for 'abstractness.' "
 tags: [patent litigation, patent trolls]
 author: adler
 image: